mwelz/predmod/README.md

 Predictive modeling of heterogeneous treatment effects in medicine.

 # Todo list
-- [ ] Can we bootstrap standard error of relative risk estimate? (probably not...)
+- [ ] Can we bootstrap standard error of relative risk estimate?
+No we cannot
 - [ ] WA audio

 # Examples